 - The opportunity to conduct a review of the NWMO site selection process materials and build internal capacity to better understand the project; write a report on the long-term aspirations for the region should communities involved in the APM Site Selection Process continue in the siting process.
-This report might be approached from many directions and include an understanding of: - potential economic development opportunities that might be available from their perspective in their future involvement through APM, - education opportunities, and - Métis views and holistic approach to the land including historical aspects as well as the region's goals and aspirations for the future. - This report is not to be considered as part of the consultation process with the Métis Nation of Ontario.
-It will not be considered a traditional land use study, nor as a tool to be used to identify impacts.
-Rather this report is designed to build an understanding of the uniqueness of the Métis community in order to improve future communications with the Métis Nation of Ontario and its Regional Consultation Committees should consultation be required in the future. - Through development of a high-level report on a regional basis this report will provide information and dialogue with the NWMO to begin to understand the uses by Métis peoples of the area.
+This report might be approached from many directions and include an understanding of: - potential economic development opportunities that might be available from their perspective in their future involvement through APM, - education opportunities, and - Métis views and hollistic approach to the land including historical aspects as well as the region's goals and aspirations for the future. - Included in this report we also seek to understand the traditional, historical and current use of land of Métis communities which are members of the regional Métis organization.
+It will not be considered a traditional land use study, nor as a tool to be used to identify impacts but rather it is designed to build an understanding of the uniqueness of the Métis communities in the region.
+Through development of a high-level report on a regional basis this report will provide information and dialogue with the NWMO to begin to understand the uses by Métis peoples of the area.
 This report may reflect existing documentation or build on existing work.

-We seek the ideas from the Métis Nation of Ontario and its Regional Consultation Committees on how this might best be accomplished.
-We are seeking to explore with the Métis Nation of Ontario and its Regional Consultation Committees a means to provide a preliminary understanding of the Métis community regarding their goals and aspirations for continuing their spiritual, cultural, socio-economic, harvesting and other traditional practices in their traditional territories.
+We seek the ideas from the Métis communities and their regional organization on how this might best be accomplished.
+We are seeking to explore a means to provide a preliminary understanding of the Métis community regarding their goals and aspirations for continuing their spiritual, cultural, socioeconomic, harvesting and other traditional practices in their traditional territories.
 The documents for review related to this report include: